 The findings of this study are discussed later in this report.
-The findings of this study are discussed later in this report.
-The full report appears on the OIC ground ambulance surprise billing website.
+The full Advisory Group presentation appears on the OIC ground ambulance surprise billing website.

 Survey of Ground Ambulance Providers

 UW/VSSL, in collaboration with OIC, designed a survey assessing the financing and business practices of ground ambulance providers.
 The survey was distributed to EMS licensees by DOH.
 A draft of the survey was reviewed by the Advisory Group.
 The survey was sent to the licensees on May 1, 2023, with responses due June 1, 2023.